chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DualCore_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Device Library package using STM32Cube firmware.
-It describes how to use USB device application based on the STM32F4xx multi core support feature integrating Device Communication Class (CDC) and Humain Interface (HID) in the same project.
+This application is a part of the USB Device Library package using STM32Cube firmware.
+It describes how to use USB device application based on the STM32F4xx multi core support feature integrating Mass Storage (MSC) and Human Interface (HID) in the same project.

-This is a typical example on how to use the STM32F4xx USB OTG Device peripheral, where STM32 is enumerated as a CDC device in the High Speed mode, and also as a HID device in the Full Speed mode, using the native PC Host HID/CDC drivers to which the STM324x9I-EVAL board is connected.
+This is a typical application on how to use the STM32F4xx USB OTG Device peripheral, where STM32 is enumerated as a CDC device in the High Speed mode, and also as a HID device in the Full Speed mode, using the native PC Host HID/CDC drivers to which the STM324x9I-EVAL board is connected.